Luthiraa/vm24/README.md

 ## Scope

-This is a small, auditable experiment and constrained worker runtime—not a full Wasm engine or independently security-audited sandbox.
-For hostile multi-tenant production use, add an outer isolation layer such as a separate user, container, or VM boundary.
+This is a small, auditable experiment and constrained worker runtime—not a full Wasm engine or independently audited sandbox.
+For hostile multi-tenant workloads, use an outer isolation layer too.

 ## Layout